 “It’s an honor to be compared to such a great game,” Coté said of Breath of the Wild, adding that other inspirations included “some of the greatest timeless adventures, notably Ghibli Studio and other Japanese productions.”

 Fenyx Rising places our hero against Typhon, who’s broken the barrier between the world of humanity and Tartarus, the underworld, imprisoning the Olympians in the process.
 Fenyx will need to liberate the Olympians and their regions before heading to Tartarus’ lair in the centre of the Golden Isles.
 As she sets forth on her quests, she’s given new gear and abilities from the Gods themselves, including that sweet set of Wings of Daedalus I’ve already mentioned.
-Immortals trumps BotW by giving you a phoenix named Phosphorus as a companion in case you weren’t getting the vibe the game’s new title is trying to throw at you.
+Immortals trumps BotW by giving you a phoenix named Phosphor as a companion in case you weren’t getting the vibe the game’s new title is trying to throw at you.

 Coté called Fenyx Rising a light RPG with “a fresh and witty take on the open world action adventure genre, featuring dynamic action combat and stories inspired by Greek mythology,” and I feel that’s pretty accurate from the two hours or so I had with it.
 While you do have the option to fully inspect gear and min-max to the nines, I found more fun in playing with my hero’s special abilities.
 I was wielding an axe that allowed for light and heavy attacks with my Xbox controller’s RB and RT buttons, but attacks powered through the LT were really where it was at.

-It’s with LT and a face button that Fenyx will tap into her godlike powers, swinging the Hammer of Hepaestus or calling upon Phosphorus to shower enemies in fire.
+It’s with LT and a face button that Fenyx will tap into her godlike powers, swinging the Hammer of Hepaestus or calling upon Phosphor to shower enemies in fire.
 To maximise my playtime, I admittedly jumped into things on easy difficulty mode, but Ubisoft Quebec promises a number of difficulties for those who want to make everything as Soulslike as possible.
 Fenyx has the ability to dodge and parry, so you’ll likely be able to challenge yourself to the nth degree if that’s your thing.

 While combat was serviceable, I found far greater joy in exploration, not only marking out points of interest and then investigating, but getting to points to realise they housed puzzles within.
 One required me to move a box through a maze riddled with health-destroying lazers, while another had me fire the Batman Arkham-like remote-controlled Batara– um, Apollo’s Arrow, through a maze of sorts.
 I also stumbled across crafting centres needed to make potions to top up your health and stamina alongside combat challenges that can only be engaged in the evening, offering up something called Midnight Fragments as a reward when doing so.